For these other sections, please download the complete Convention workbook (available May 1):

 Making Democracy Work in California

-Election Reform: Major changes in elections will be coming over the next few years, and Leagues will have many opportunities for community outreach and education as well as for monitoring the implementation of new systems.
-Election-day registration is now available, and changes in the voter registration process at the DMV promise to greatly expand the voter rolls.
+Election Reform: Major changes in elections continue to be made in California, and Leagues will have many opportunities for community outreach and education as well as for monitoring the implementation of new systems.
+Election-day registration, and changes in the voter registration process at the DMV promise to greatly expand the voter rolls.
 The LWVC and Leagues in affected counties will be working to implement the new Voters Choice Act which uses a combination of vote-by-mail balloting, ballot drop-off locations, and vote centers.
 Finding ways to provide increased, stable funding for elections is another area for work at the state level.

 We benefit from our active membership in the Future of California Elections (FOCE), a collaboration among election administrators, civil rights organizations, and election reform advocates.
 FOCE constitutes a powerful force for improving the election process in California.

 Voting Rights and Expanding the Electorate: While Californians are not threatened by the various voter suppression tactics seen in other states, we must remain vigilant.
 We realize there is always room for improvement and outreach to underserved persons in our communities, including those who have disabilities or do not speak English as a primary language.
-Recent litigation and legislation supported by the League have clarified the voting rights of offenders under supervision in their communities, but there is a continuing need for grassroots efforts to inform and assist those serving time in county jails or on probation, who often believe they are disenfranchised.
+In addition to we supporting measures to restore voting rights to those on parole, there is a continuing need for grassroots efforts to inform and assist those serving time in county jails or on probation, who often believe they are disenfranchised.
 We will support legislation to improve voting services and seize opportunities to extend voting rights protections that have been curtailed by U.S. Supreme Court decisions.

 As we examine voter turnout rates across the state we can see many opportunities to make the electorate in California more representative of the population as a whole.
 Voter service work to prepare materials in plain language and address the language needs of our newer voters is a primary effort in this area, as is an expanded Voter’s Edge.
 Expanding awareness of the ease of online registration, preregistration for youth 16 and older, and ease of voting by mail are just some ways we can help inform our communities.